 - Quantity selector;

-Such a section with high quality images inspires clients to buy more, but the excessive number of elements may overwhelm the viewer.
-That’s why a cross-sell block should be used in the pop-ups that limit interaction with the page content, focusing the attention on the message.
+Such a section with high-quality images inspires consumers to buy more, but excessive elements may overwhelm the viewer.
+That's why a cross-selling block should be used in the pop-ups that restrict interaction with the page content, focusing the attention on the message.
 If visitors can interact with the page, this block is unnecessary.

-Remember that multiple pop-ups (and the need to close them each time) may deteriorate the user experience.
+Remember that multiple pop-ups (and the need to close them each time) may deteriorate the shopping cart experience.
 Display them in case your orders consist of one or several items.
-Or show a pop-up when adding a product for the first time, and the next additions to the cart should appear as small notifications.
+Or show a pop-up when adding a product for the first time, and the subsequent additions to the cart should appear as small notifications.

 c) A success message.
 Suppose your customers buy lots of products in one order.
 Can you imagine closing a pop-up or a page every time they click on the product?
 Horrible.
 A subtly animated popover that appears and quickly disappears might fit better.